The Day Prior to the Walk

 - Determine the nature and extent of the injury/condition and decide what form of assistance is required and how it should be summoned (remember mobile phone reception is patchy in remote or hilly areas so 112 texting may be needed).

 - If you need to send people to get assistance then send a minimum of two people competent in navigation and ensure they are properly equipped with maps, compass, etc.

-- If an incident occurs make a note of what happened, names of person(s) involved, time, the terrain, weather conditions, available light and other relevant information with which to compile an Incident Report.
+- If an incident occurs make a note of what happened, names of person(s) involved, time, the terrain, weather conditions, available light and other relevant information with which to compile an Incident Report (the form will download).

 At the End of the Walk

 1. Check everyone is accounted for.

 2. Ascertain if new members have enjoyed the walk.